rpivo/react-vs-svelte-vs-vue/README.md

 All in all, a little less than ten individual dependencies are installed.
 This puts React square in the middle between the approaches of Svelte and Vue, where Svelte's opinionated install creates dozens of dependencies to start, and Vue's install only adds a `vue` folder to node_modules.

-At this point, React's node_modules folder is 3.8mb.
+Once these are installed, React's node_modules folder is 3.8mb.

 #### Pros:

-- Easy install is about on par with Vue, and arguably more simple than Svelte.
+- Easy install is about on par with Vue, and arguably more simple than Svelte's install process.

 #### Cons: